Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
 - Verify that the page is responsive.
-- Verify that the navbar collapse on tablet and phone devices and that it doesn't affect the links.
+- Verify that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
 - Verify that the band member photos and band member text gets stacked on top of each other on phone devices.
 - Verify that the column reverse works and shows each band member image before each band member text.
 - Verify that the padding wrapping the text content and band member photos changes on phone devices.